datnguyennnx/llm-app-boilerplate/README.md

 1. Modify the frontend UI in the `recommender-ui` directory to match your application's needs.
 2. Update the backend API in the `recommender-be` directory to integrate with your chosen LLM and implement your business logic.
 3. Adjust the Docker and Makefile configurations if you need to add more services or change the existing setup.
+4. Implement authentication and authorization mechanisms suitable for your application.
+5. Set up a CI/CD pipeline for automated testing and deployment.

 ## Contributing